-Among the Natives of Northern Siberia -Carlons Habits and Customs-Betrothals in the High North.
+Among the Natives of Northern Siberia -Carlons Mabits and Customs-Betrothals in the Bigh North.

-I had a thousand miles to go before I should reach the Arctic ocean.
-I found ward quite as great in getting out of it.
-It is, in fact, in appearance a as comfortable. moon shone brightly, the road was good regards speed. - New York Telegram. and Yakut horses are trained to follow one another faithfully, and only the leading driver has any serious work to When I was awake, however, I found the journey strangely weird and interesting.
+should reach the Arctic ocean.
+I found some difficulty in first cramming myself into my deer sled, and a few hours afterward quite as great in getting out of it.
+The deer sled is a long narrow affair, hood in order to protect the head and blasts.
+It is, in fact, in appearance a it very comfortably.
+I remember the moon shone brightly, the road was good and Yakut horses are trained to follow one another faithfully, and only the leading driver has any serious work to When I was awake, however, I found the journey strangely weird and interesting.
 You see before you nothing but a mass of trees and slender underwood-no opening in which you can imagine that a road exists.
-But the leader enters the gloom of the forest fearlessly; he darts on first to the right and then to the left, between trunks of trees scarcely more than a foot wider apart than is needed through which your sled is to pass.
-Now and then you lose sight of the sled in advance of you, but your horse knows the road, if you do not attempt to drive, and he follows.
-Strange forms then the sled takes on in the whitened gloom.
-The Yakuts do not put sleigh bells on the harness, and you pass on so silently, and the fitting things romantic to others, but he has in front of you, of which you catch of some strange, weird and ghostly procession.
+But the leader enters the gloom of the forest fearlessly; he darts on first to the right and tempt to drive, and he follows.
+Strange forgotten. forms then the sled takes on in the whitened gloom.
+The Yakuts do not put sleigh bells on the harness, and you pass on so silently, and the fitting things cession.

-So you pass on for hours through the forest.
-Then a white, bleak space opens in front of you, over which you pass in the moonlight.
+So you pass on for hours through the Then a white, bleak space opens in front of you, over which you pass in the moonlight.
 It is the frozen surface of a lake, of which there are scores among the forests.
 Suddenly, when you have passed the crest of a hill, you look down toward the valley that seems a mile away.
 You imagine that rockets are being fired high into the sky by some unknown friends.
 They seem to be shot up one after the other with great regularity, and you can imagine for the moment that a company of Cossacks has been sent in advance to point out your resting or camping place.
-But this is an illusion.
+But this is an Illusion.
 The valley is not a hundred yards away, and the rockets are nothing more than the sparks from the blazing hearth of a Yakut yourte.
 A welcome sight, nevertheless, and you are glad to escape from the cold night frost, and to warm yourself at the blazing fire.
 The accommodations offered by the Yakuts are not very grand, but the people share with you all they have, and I would quite as soon sleep inside the hut of a Yakut or a Tonguse as in the fetid atmosphere and on the uncleanly lounges of a Russian post house on the Siberian post road.
 The Yakut is at least kindly and respectful, which cannot always be said of the Russian post station keeper.